emmo-repo/EMMOntoPy/docs/tools-instructions.md

                         Note: FaCT++ is preferred with EMMO.
   --root ROOT, -r ROOT  Name of root node in the graph.
 Defaults to all
                         classes.
-  --leafs LEAFS         Leafs nodes for plotting sub-graphs.
+  --leaves LEAVES       Leaf nodes for plotting sub-graphs.
 May be provided
-                        as a comma-separated string and/or with multiple --leafs options.
+                        as a comma-separated string and/or with multiple --leaves options.
   --exclude EXCLUDE, -E EXCLUDE
                         Nodes, including their subclasses, to exclude from sub-graphs.
 May be provided as a comma-separated